andrewcampi/pywebiosecure/README.md

 # PyWebIO Secure

-A fork of pywebio 1.7 that supports HTTPS
+A fork of pywebio 1.7 that supports HTTPS.
+Bring your own cert, or automatically generate a new TLS 1.3 cert.

 ## Credit